 Walking dogs in hot weather

-Your dog will probably still want to go for a walk, even on hot days.
-To keep them as comfortable as possible, it’s best to head out early in the morning or later in the evening, when the weather is cooler.
+On warmer days, it's best to walk your dog early in the morning or later in the evening, when the weather is cooler.

-When you’re out walking, you should be aware of how hot the pavement is.
-Black tarmac can get very hot in the sun and dogs’ paw pads burn easily.
-As a rule, if you can’t touch it with your hand for five seconds, your dog won’t be able to walk on it without getting burnt.
+When you're out walking, check how hot the pavement is.
+Black tarmac can get very hot in the sun and dogs' paw pads burn easily.
+As a rule, if you can't touch it with your hand for five seconds, your dog can't walk on it without getting burnt.

 Can dogs get heatstroke?

-In short, yes – dogs can definitely get heatstroke.
-Heat exhaustion in dogs can come on in a matter of minutes and symptoms of heatstroke in dogs only occur when they’re already quite unwell.
-For this reason, it’s important to do everything you can to prevent it from happening in the first place.
+In short, yes.
+Heat exhaustion in dogs can come on in a matter of minutes and symptoms of heatstroke in dogs only occur when they're already quite unwell.

-You shouldn’t leave a dog in a car on a sunny day for this very reason.
-Even if it doesn’t seem very hot outside, it can soon become unbearable in the car.
-If the temperature outside is 22°C, it’ll reach 47°C in the car within an hour.
-Leaving a dog in a car is just not worth doing, even if you think you’re only going to be a couple of minutes.
+To prevent this, never leave a dog in a car on a sunny day, even if it doesn't seem very hot outside and you're only going to be gone for a few minutes.
+If the temperature outside is 22°C, it'll reach 47°C in the car within an hour.

-If you think your dog has heatstroke, you should move them somewhere cool and breezy and wet their fur with cool water.
-Call your vet for advice immediately.
+If you think your dog has heatstroke, move them somewhere cool and breezy, wet their fur with cool water and call your vet for advice.

 How to keep cats cool in summer

-Make sure your cat doesn’t accidentally get shut in the shed or greenhouse when you close them up at night.
-They can become very hot in the sun and usually don’t offer much ventilation.
-The same goes for your conservatory.
+Check that your cat isn't in your shed, conservatory or greenhouse when you close them up at night.
+They can become very hot in the sun and usually don't offer much ventilation.

 Cats can also benefit from pet-specific sun cream, especially those with lighter coloured fur.

-We know dogs and cats aren’t the only pets people keep, so we also have some quick tips for other animals:
+We also have some tips for other animals:

-You should also take a look at our guide to looking after pets in cold weather to make sure you’ve covered all eventualities!
+You should also take a look at our guide to looking after pets in cold weather to make sure you've covered all year round.